Reactor™ - The manual

 See details of a configuration in the Info Window

-When creating custom configs or modifying system configurations you will see a small 'customized' indicator next to the configuration.
+When creating custom configurations or modifying system configurations, you will see a small 'customized' indicator next to the configuration.
 Modifications are local to the current project.

 image